U.S. Citizenship Act of 2021: General eligibility

-The bill would only make these new programs available to noncitizens who were physically present on January 1, 2021 in the US and who remain present until the approval of their application, except for authorized travel (such as that under advance parole) or "casual, brief, and innocent" sojourns.
-Additionally, any non-citizen who left the US under a deportation, removal, or exclusion order or under voluntary departure, and was either outside the US on the January 1 cutoff or illegally re-entered after that date, is ineligible.
-However, those who left the US voluntarily or by deportation before January 1, 2021, but on or after January 20, 2017 (the Inauguration of Donald Trump), and were physically present for 3 continuous years prior to removal or departure, may have the required presence waived based on humanitarian purposes, family unity, or the public interest of the US.
+The bill would have applied to noncitizens who were physically present in the U.S. on January 1, 2021, and who remained present until the approval of their application (except for authorized travel, such as that under advance parole or "casual, brief, and innocent" sojourns).
+Additionally, any non-citizen who left the US under a deportation, removal, or exclusion order or under voluntary departure, and was either outside the US on the January 1 cutoff or illegally re-entered after that date, would be ineligible.
+However, those who left the US voluntarily or by deportation before January 1, 2021, but on or after January 20, 2017 (the Inauguration of Donald Trump), and were physically present for three continuous years prior to removal or departure, could have the required presence waived based on humanitarian purposes, family unity, or the public interest of the U.S.

-The new pathways are generally not available to those who, on January 1, 2021, were existing green card holders, had refugee or asylee status (which provide their own pathways to citizenship), were lawfully present in a nonimmigrant status, or were paroled into CNMI or Guam and did not reside there on November 28, 2009.
-However, lawful nonimmigrants who are the spouse or child of an eligible individual, are only considered non-immigrants because they are beneficiaries of TPS or of the Northern Mariana Islands immigration law transition scheme, or are H-2A temporary agricultural nonimmigrants, or worked in a DHS-designated "essential critical infrastructure" during the federal public health emergency for COVID-19 or the 90 days following, may still apply under the new pathways.
+The new pathways generally did not apply to those who, on January 1, 2021, were existing green card holders, had refugee or asylee status (which provide their own pathways to citizenship), were lawfully present in a nonimmigrant status, or were paroled into CNMI or Guam and did not reside there on November 28, 2009.

-The permanent ban imposed for filing frivolous asylum applications does not apply to these new programs.
-There are no numerical caps or quotas on the new pathways, and noncitizens shall not be removed until they have had the opportunity for a final decision on their application.
-As with ordinary adjustment of status applications, noncitizens applying under the new programs may be considered for advance parole that allows them to travel while the application is pending; additionally, they will be immediately eligible for work once their application is received.